 More:

-One response to “Are philosophical claims scientifically provable?”
+One thought on “Are philosophical claims scientifically provable?”